utilitywarehouse/tflint-ruleset-kafka-config/rules/msk_topic_config_comments.md

 ## Requirements

-Topic configurations expressed in milliseconds must have comments explaining the property and including the human-readable value.
+Topic configurations expressed in milliseconds and bytes must have comments explaining the property and including the human-readable value.
 The comments can be placed after the property definition on the same line or on the line before the definition.

 For computing the human-readable values it considers the following: